Feeding your baby

 We'll give you an appointment time for your baby’s tongue-tie and feeding assessment as soon as possible - the tongue-tie procedure will be carried out if necessary.

-If your baby is older than four weeks, your health visitor will need to send a referral to Mr. Hall.
+If your baby is older than six weeks, your health visitor will need to send a referral to Mr. Hall.

 If you plan to formula feed your baby, please look at the Guide to Bottlefeeding and Birth to Five which will give you information on how to prepare a feed and sterilise equipment to minimise risks to your baby's health.